xxrxhj/Pacific-Northwest-View/README.md

 As a wine-enthusiast, I was fascinated by the degree to which weather fluctation is attributable to quality grapes.

-Thos database features extreme highs and lows in climate.
+The database features extreme highs and lows in climate.
 Let's discover the duplicates and outliers.

 1. The Libraries